 Things to do in Maenam

 For things to see and do, there’s a weekly walking street (Thursday nights), a few Thai temples and a Chinese temple but very little else at your doorstep.
 On the main road, a few upscale furniture and home interior shops can easily arrange shipment of anything that catches your eye – from friezes and sculptures to Thai furniture.
-Should you want a Thai massage, pedicure or spa treatment in Maenam – well, this one got our attention:
+Should you want a Thai massage, pedicure or spa treatment in Maenam – it's easy to find.

 Maenam food and drink?

-As for food, you’re on the doorstep of Angela’s Diner and Bakery – one of our favourite spots for lunch and the best (and biggest) sausage rolls around.
+As for food, you’re on the doorstep of Angela’s at Moonhut – one of my favourite spots for lunch and the best (and biggest) sausage rolls around.
 Also nearby (a short drive) is a great local spot specialising in Samui seafood, Had Bang Po.
 A few high-end resorts along the beach offer fancier dining and sunset cocktail options.

 Nightlife in Maenam?

-Something of a backwater, Maenam’s nightlife options are friendly but unimpressive bars – with some live music (try The Lazy Coconut).
-Nothing noisy into the wee hours, after sunset it’s more or less a cold beer and your own good company.
-(Which sounds pretty good to us).
+Something of a backwater, Maenam's nightlife options are friendly but unimpressive bars – with some live music.
+Nothing noisy into the wee hours, after sunset it's more or less a cold beer and your own good company.
+(Which sounds pretty good to me).

 What’s nearby?